R0han7/VoiceCloning/README.md

 |[1703.10135](https://arxiv.org/pdf/1703.10135.pdf) | Tacotron (synthesizer) | Tacotron: Towards End-to-End Speech Synthesis | [fatchord/WaveRNN](https://github.com/fatchord/WaveRNN)
 |[1710.10467](https://arxiv.org/pdf/1710.10467.pdf) | GE2E (encoder)| Generalized End-To-End Loss for Speaker Verification | This repo |

-## News
-**10/01/22**: I recommend checking out [CoquiTTS](https://github.com/coqui-ai/tts).
-It's a good and up-to-date TTS repository targeted for the ML community.
-It can also do voice cloning and more, such as cross-language cloning or voice conversion.

-**28/12/21**: I've done a [major maintenance update](https://github.com/CorentinJ/Real-Time-Voice-Cloning/pull/961).
-Mostly, I've worked on making setup easier.
-Find new instructions in the section below.

-**14/02/21**: This repo now runs on PyTorch instead of Tensorflow, thanks to the help of @bluefish.

 **13/11/19**: I'm now working full time and I will rarely maintain this repo anymore.
 To anyone who reads this:
 - **If you just want to clone your voice (and not someone else's):** I recommend our free plan on [Resemble.AI](https://www.resemble.ai/).
 You will get a better voice quality and less prosody errors.